From spin squeezing to fast state discrimination: Introduction

 \subsection{Trading time complexity for space complexity}

-The first comment regards speedup: Every BEC is an $\NUMBER$-body system governed by linear quantum mechanics, so how can it provide nonlinear speedup?
-In the nonlinear approach, that same BEC is (approximately) described by a one-body problem with self-interaction, and the accuracy of the nonlinear picture requires $\NUMBER$ to be large.
-The atomic gas is used as a register of bosonic qubits initialized into a symmetric product state (\ref{coherent state}) via condensation, and subsequently controlled by varying the interaction.
-Time speedup is possible here because we have traded time complexity for space complexity: In the nonlinear picture there is only one qubit.
-The exponential time cost for discriminating exponentially close states with a linear quantum computer is transformed to a large $\NUMBER$ requirement.
+The first comment regards speedup: Every BEC is an $\NUMBER$-body problem governed by linear quantum mechanics, so how can it provide nonlinear speedup?
+In the nonlinear approach, that same BEC is (approximately) described by a one-body problem with self-interaction, and the accuracy of the nonlinear picture requires $\NUMBER$ to be large (and the interaction weak).
+The atomic gas is used as a register of bosonic qubits initialized into a symmetric product state (\ref{coherent state}) via condensation, and subsequently controlled by applying fields and varying the interaction.
+Time speedup is possible here because we have traded time complexity for space complexity: In the nonlinear picture there is only one logical qubit.
+The exponential time cost for discriminating exponentially close states with a linear quantum computer is transformed into a large $\NUMBER$ requirement.

 How large?
 The answer depends on the desired accuracy of the mean field theory.
 In a large family of condensate models (with $1/\NUMBER$ scaling of the interaction) it is possible to rigorously upper bound the {\it model error} $ \epsilon := \| \rho_{\rm eff}(t) - \rho_1(t) \|_1 $ by